jusrombawa/document-dump/README.md

 # document-dump
-A dump of miscellaneous documents, particularly those regarding academic journal/s and seminar/s
+A dump of miscellaneous documents, particularly those regarding academic journals and seminars